 Cattolica di Stilo

-One of the most contrasting examples is the Cattolica di Stilo, a small 9th-century Byzantine church famous for its perfect proportions and unique frescoes.
+One of the most contrasting examples is the Cattolica di Stilo, a small Byzantine church probably dating from the 10th century, famous for its perfect proportions and unique frescoes.
 While the cathedral in Cosenza impresses with its scale and centuries of reconstruction, the church in Stilo is testimony to Greek influences in the region.
-The juxtaposition of these two buildings demonstrates the complexity of Calabria's history, where Roman Catholicism clashed and intermingled with Eastern tradition.
+The juxtaposition of these two buildings demonstrates the complexity of Calabria's history, where Latin tradition intertwined with Eastern heritage.

 Regional and Historical Significance